LackOfMorals/terraform-provider-neo4jaura/README.md

 ## Using from the Terraform Provider Repositry

-To install this provider, copy and paste this code into your Terraform configuration, adjusting the configuration options to meet your requirements.
+To use directly from the [Terraform Provider Repository](https://registry.terraform.io/providers/neo4j-labs/neo4jaura/latest), copy and paste this code into your Terraform configuration, adjusting the configuration options to meet your requirements.

 ```Text